-In addition, the inclination of some well-meaning family and friends is to hold an abuser in limbo rather than to steer them towards any meaningful or effective outside high-level spiritual or mainstream professional treatment.
+In addition, the inclination of some well-meaning family and friends is to hold a perpetrator in limbo rather than to steer them towards any meaningful or effective outside high-level spiritual or mainstream professional treatment.

 This is especially true if the family or friend has something to gain from keeping this individual in limbo.
 Something to gain can look like fear of loosing love, fear of change, fear of loosing finances, fear of loosing sex, etc. These reasons can go on indefinitely.

-For certain, the lack of positive action to help someone who needs it is fear based.
+For certain, the lack of positive action to help someone who is in need is fear based.

 Fear of Abandonment — An irrational belief that one is imminent danger of being personally rejected, discarded or replaced.